 Under either alternative, during initial site assessment the BISC Archeologist/Cultural Resources Manager would determine whether coral reef restoration actions present a risk of direct, indirect, or cumulative impacts to submerged archeological sites or cultural landscapes.
 Analyses would be conducted to determine potential effects.
 If it was determined during restoration planning, implementation, and/or monitoring activities that cultural resources were present at the injury site that could not be avoided during restoration, BISC staff would consult with Park and/or regional cultural resources specialists to determine an appropriate restoration strategy taking into account both natural and cultural resources.
-BISC staff would consult with the State Historic Preservation Officer (SHPO) and others, as needed.
+In accordance with Section 106 of the NHPA, BISC staff would consult with the State Historic Preservation Officer (SHPO) and others during the restoration planning process.
 If proposed actions would result in adverse effects to cultural resources that substantially contribute to park values or qualify as eligible to the National Register of Historic Places (NRHP), then mitigative measures would be developed and implemented prior to initiation of coral reef restoration work in that area.